Teaching English to Speakers of Other Languages

 Additional Licensure Requirements

-- Pass the Praxis II English to Speakers of Other Languages Test (Test Code 5361)
+- Pass the Praxis II English to Speakers of Other Languages Test (Test Code 5361) or have a minor GPA of 3.00 or greater.

 - Satisfy the requirements outlined in the teacher licensure section under School of Education in this catalog.